 It's critical that physicians get better at this—for better clinical outcomes and for providers and policymakers to get a handle on healthcare spending.
-Patients' willingness or ability to stick to prescription regimens could reduce Medicare spending on medical services by 0.5% for every 1% increase in prescriptions that seniors take to the pharmacy and fill, the Congressional Budget Office
+Patients' willingness or ability to stick to prescription regimens could reduce Medicare spending on medical services by 0.5% for every 1% increase in prescriptions that seniors take to the pharmacy and fill, the Congressional Budget Office said last November.

 “Changes in the use of prescription drugs have the potential to affect the use of medical services,” the CBO said.
 “For example, overuse or inappropriate use of prescription drugs may raise the risk of adverse reactions, triggering a need for medical treatment.
 But most often, pharmaceuticals have the effect of improving or maintaining an individual's health.”
 That could be by preventing complications or hospitalizations, for example, among diabetics and heart disease patients.